-• Equivalently, a code is called a prefix code if you can put all the codewords into a binary tree where all of them are leaves.
+- Equivalently, a code is called a prefix code if you can put all the codewords into a binary tree where all of them are leaves. - A more appropriate name would be "prefix-free" code. - The codeword corresponding to a symbol is the string of labels on the path from the root to the corresponding leaf.